TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

 .. math::
       \dot{\delta t}_{R,k} = \dot{\delta t}_{R,k-1}

-Having in view all of this information we can define the transition matrix of the filter as:
+Having in view all of this information we can define the transition matrix (F) of the filter as:

 .. math::
   \mathbf{F}_k =